seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/README.md

 #### Usage

-Once you have this addon activated you can now add a sign-up fee and/or a free trial to the subscription option of your choosing.
+Once you have this add-on activated you can now add a sign-up fee and/or a free trial to the subscription option of your choosing.

 To offer this to your customers: